This page is under construction (June 2026)

 - Groups in Harrow moved to the new Stanmore District (1965 – 2021)

-A news article reporting unsuccessful efforts to save the Edgware District asks what will happen to the cups and trophies from District events, including the prized Harrow Flag for the annual Camping Competition.
+A news article reporting unsuccessful efforts to save the Edgware District asks what will happen to the cups and trophies from District events.
+The Harrow Flag for the annual Camping Competition lived on in Stanmore District for some time, with 6th Edgware last recorded to possess it.
 As the last winner of ‘The Flitch’, we at 2nd Edgware were lucky to keep hold of the item, which is looked after in our archives.
 You can read a digitalised copy of the Flitch here.
 The author would be interested to know what happened to the other items.

 Pear Wood